RenderKit/oidn/README.md

 | const int |        | overlap     |         | when manually denoising the image in tiles, the tiles should overlap by this amount of pixels                                                                                                                                                                                              |

 Parameters supported by the `RT` filter.

-All specified images must have the same dimensions.

 ![](https://openimagedenoise.github.io/images/mazda_64spp_input.jpg)
 Example noisy color image rendered using unidirectional path tracing